-Smoke alarms can save lives by proving early warning of a fire and allow occupants to quickly evacuate the home.
+Smoke alarms can save lives by providing early warning of a fire and allow occupants to quickly evacuate the home.
 It is a legal requirement in South Australia that smoke alarms are fitted in all homes.
 Smoke alarms should be installed close to sleeping areas.
 If the home is large then it may be necessary to install more than one smoke alarm to provide sufficient warning to sleeping occupants.

 In South Australia, home owners and landlords are responsible for making sure that a working smoke alarm is installed in the property in accordance with the Building Code of Australia and Australian Standard 3786 (AS 3786), as outlined in Regulation 95 of the Planning, Development and Infrastructure (General) Regulations 2017 (Planning Regulations).